 Researching upgrades within your Blacksmith, University, Town Center and more is extremely important and can definitely be the difference maker in terms of making a slightly lesser-skilled player be able to beat a higher-skilled player.

 The main thing with research and upgrades is that it’s important to get the right upgrades at the right time.
-And sometimes there’s never a right time for certain research.
+And there’s rarely a correct time for certain research.

 Where beginners and low-level players falter is that they research the wrong things, or everything, or nothing.
 All three of these are examples of a bad use of your resources.